michelrandahl/cv/README.md

 michelrandahl@proton.me / Addr.: Holte, DK / [LinkedIn](https://linkedin.com/in/michel-randahl) / [GitHub](https://github.com/michelrandahl)

 ## Profile
-I am a Software Developer with a strong passion for Functional Programming (FP), leveraging its principles to produce reliable, transparent, and concise code.
+I am a Software Developer deeply interested in Functional Programming (FP) and its ability to produce reliable, transparent, and concise code.
-I enjoy solving complex problems both independently and collaboratively, valuing knowledge sharing and continuous learning of technologies.
+I enjoy solving complex problems both independently and in collaboration, valuing knowledge sharing and learning new things.
-I strive to create solutions that are simple and with as few moving parts as possible, maintainable not only by me, and robust.
+I aim to build simple, robust solutions that are easy for anyone to maintain, not just me.
-With over a decade of experience using Linux for both professional, personal and academic projects, I enjoy terminal-based workflows, command-line tools and scripting away repetitive tasks.
+I've mainly used Linux as my primary driver over the past decade, and I'm at home in the terminal and enjoy finding ways to make work easier and eliminate repetitive tasks.

 ## Work Experience
 **Independent Study and Project Development** _(Aug 2023 - Present)_<br>
+Exploring a potential self-directed career shift, focusing on embedded systems and hardware design to align with personal interests and long-term goals.

-Focusing on embedded systems and hardware design with the goal of developing a commercial [Eurorack](https://en.wikipedia.org/wiki/Eurorack) module:
+Developing skills in embedded systems and hardware design and prototyping, with the goal of developing a commercial [Eurorack](https://en.wikipedia.org/wiki/Eurorack) module:
 - Learning Rust, with a focus on Embedded Rust applications
 - Open source code contributions for embedded Rust, particularly the STM32 TSC (Touch Sensing Controller) driver in the Embassy library
 - Studying embedded systems concepts (SPI, I2C, DAC, ADC, etc.)
+- Eurorack module UX prototyping in the form of a web-app made with PureScript [Halogen](https://purescript-halogen.github.io/purescript-halogen/)
 - Developing skills in PCB design using KiCAD
 - Gaining experience in component selection and sourcing
 - Exploring PCB manufacturing processes with providers like [Aisler](https://aisler.net/) and [PCBWay](https://www.pcbway.com/)
 - Working towards prototyping a Eurorack module for potential commercialization
-- Eurorack module UX prototyping in the form of a web-app made with PureScript [Halogen](https://purescript-halogen.github.io/purescript-halogen/)
 - **_Technologies summary:_** Rust (no_std, [RTIC](https://github.com/rtic-rs/rtic), [Embassy](https://embassy.dev/)), [PureScript](https://www.purescript.org/), [KiCAD](https://www.kicad.org/), PCB Design, [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html), Embedded/Electronics datasheet comprehension

 **Software developer and DevOps** @ [Criipto](https://criipto.com) _(Dec 2021 - Aug 2023)_<br>